Skip to content

 }

-A function can have multiple return statements, but only one will execute per call—once return executes, all subsequent code is skipped.
-For the max function above, both paths guarantee that a value will be return, so there's no problem.
+Functions can have multiple return statements, but only one executes per call—once return executes, the remaining code is skipped.
+In the max function above, both paths guarantee a return, so there are no issues.

-If a function doesn't need to return any value, we write the return type as void.
-A void function can omit the return statement, and it will automatically return when the function body finishes executing; alternatively, we can write a bare return; to exit early:
+If a function does not need to return a value, specify the return type as void.
+A void function can omit the return statement, returning automatically when the body finishes execution, or it can use a bare return; to exit early:

 cpp